Industrial Design Curriculum

 In a curriculum balanced between academic and studio requirements, students are able to develop creativity, critical thinking, visual communication skills, hands-on experience with technology, and the ability to conduct design research in interdisciplinary and industry collaborations.
 Of special interest are issues regarding globalization and sustainability.

-To view the Industrial Design curriculum, click here.
-(If PDF does not open in browser, check your Downloads folder.)
+Prospective students: Download a pdf of the sample industrial design curriculum.
+(If the PDF does not open in your browser, check your downloads folder.)

 Current students, please log in to your degree audit for an accurate curriculum.